 Only Sane Man: At first, that role belonged to Piro.
 But as he's slowly been pulled into the web of general insanity that is the main plot, he's been replaced by Junko.

 Only Six Faces: An extreme example that only got worse over the years.
 For example, there is almost no way to recognize Miho with her new hairstyle compared to Yuki or her mother.

 Reality Ensues: Yuki Sonada is revealed to be a Magical Girl, with many of the associated superpowers.
-She travels quickly across the city with a male classmate in tow, and he ends up suffering severe injuries in the process, since he does not have any superpowers.
+While using some of these newfound powers, various injuries in the newfound non-magical sidekick are caused.